Centrosome cycle: Dysregulation of the centrosome cycle

-The Centrosome Cycle and Disease
+The centrosome cycle and disease

 Issues with the centrosome can have detrimental effects on the cell, which can lead to diseases in the organisms hosting the cells.
 Cancer is a heavily studied disease that has been found to have a relation to the cell's centrosome.
 Dwarfism, microcephaly, and ciliopathies have also recently been genetically linked to centrosome proteins.

 Centrosomes are believed to be related to cancer due to the fact that they contain tumor suppressor proteins and oncogenes.
 These proteins have been found to cause detrimental alterations in the centrosome of various tumor cells.
 There are two main categories of the centrosome alteration: structural and functional.
 The structural changes can lead to different shapes, sizes, numbers, positions, or composition, while the functional changes can lead to issues with the microtubules and mitotic spindles, therefore becoming detrimental in cell division.
 Researchers are hopeful that the targeting of carious centrosomal proteins may be a possible treatment to or prevention of cancer.